dhall-lang/dhall-lang/standard/semantics.md

 Equivalence is a relationship between two expression of the form:

-    e₀ ≡ e₁
+    l ≡ r

-Two expressions are equivalent if they are α-equivalent when normalized (i.e. the same up to renaming bound variables).
-This document does not include the semantics for checking α-equivalence.
+Two expressions are equivalent if they are identical when both are β-normalized and then α-normalized:

+    l₀ ⇥ l₁   l₁ ↦ e   r₀ ⇥ r₁   r₁ ↦ e
+    ───────────────────────────────────
+    l₀ ≡ r₀

-Note that this definition of equivalence does not include η-equivalence, since normalization does not η-expand or η-reduce expressions.
-For example, `λ(f : Bool → Bool) → λ(x : Bool) → f x` and `λ(f : Bool → Bool) → f` are not equivalent.
+Note that this definition of equivalence does not include η-equivalence, so `λ(f : Bool → Bool) → λ(x : Bool) → f x` and `λ(f : Bool → Bool) → f` are not
+equivalent.